aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

   |Target Engine | dynamodb|
  |Service access role ARN| Enter the IAM Role ARN (Note: Provide the value of DMSDDBRoleARN from CloudFormation Outputs section)|

   Please leave the rest of the settings default.
 Make sure that the IAM Role ARN information is correct.
+Click Create Endpoint.

   ![](./assets/dms6.png)